dhermes/gcloud-python-bigtable/README.md

 ### An extension to [`gcloud-python`][1]

-Currently, due to the install story of [`grpc`][2], this hack will only supporting this API over HTTP/1.1.
-We are working with that team to improve it rapidly.
+Currently, due to the install story of [`grpc`][2], this library will only support the Cloud BigTable API over HTTP/1.1.
+We are working with the gRPC team to rapidly make the install story more user-friendly.

 ## Building `_pb2.py` files